 and a lack of regional leadership on the issue of young people’s

-" as barriers in improvement of teenage sexual health in London.
+sexual health." as barriers in improvement of teenage sexual health in London.
 And goes on to recommend sexual health media campaigns and social marketing to combat these.

 They also champion some kind of city wide leadership with "a senior London health professional should be appointed as a champion on sexual health and teenage pregnancy.

-They should highlight good practice and encourage its implementation across London;
+They should highlight good practice and encourage its implementation across London;"

 Ever more interesting though, amongst the stats for rising and falling rates of infection, pregnancy and what not, is the look to the media for their need to take a more responsible stance on sexuality and sexual images.